-In December 2023, the FASB issued ASU 2023-09, Income Taxes - Improvement to Income Tax Disclosures, requiring enhancements and further transparency to certain income tax disclosures, most notably the tax rate reconciliation and income taxes paid.
+In December 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-09, Income Taxes - Improvement to Income Tax Disclosures, requiring enhancements and further transparency to certain income tax disclosures, most notably the tax rate reconciliation and income taxes paid.
 This ASU is effective for annual periods beginning after December 15, 2024 on a prospective basis and retrospective application is permitted.
-The Company is currently evaluating the impact of this standard.
+The Company is currently evaluating the impact of the adoption of this standard.